devopsbysarang/devopsbysarang.github.io/_posts/2026-08-15-terraform.md

 terraform console
 ```

-An interactive REPL for testing Terraform expressions and functions against your current configuration and state — genuinely one of my most-used debugging tools when I'm not sure exactly what a function call or interpolation will evaluate to.
+An interactive REPL for testing Terraform expressions and functions against your current configuration and state, genuinely one of my most-used debugging tools when I'm not sure exactly what a function call or interpolation will evaluate to.

 ```text
 > 1 + 2